 These extra delights bring even more fun to several parks around the area that are already great outdoor places to hang with the kids.

-- Cabin John Regional Park opened its Miniature Train on weekends only back in April, but as of Memorial Day it’ll be operating daily 10am – 7pm through August.
+- Cabin John Regional Park opened its Miniature Train on weekends only back in April, but as of June 1 it’ll be operating daily 10am – 7pm through August.
 After that, hours will be limited, so check the schedule.

-- The Miniature Train and Ovid Hazen Wells Carousel at Wheaton Regional Park started taking guests for spins on May 1 and will continue daily through August 26 (limited times after that).
+- The Miniature Train and Ovid Hazen Wells Carousel at Wheaton Regional Park started taking guests for spins in early May and will continue daily through August 30 (limited times after that).
 Hours are 10am – 6pm Monday to Friday, and 10am – 7pm Saturday & Sunday.

 Special Children’s Theatre Series